 Artificial intelligence is a powerful tool that can be applied in all aspects of the cannabis industry.
 New technology can help cultivators produce better crops and identify the right times to scale their growing operations.
 For suppliers and sellers, AI and IoT technologies can also create more accurate demand predictions, so they can avoid being out of stock on the wrong products and eliminate slow-moving inventory for good.

-As we move into the future of AI and the cannabis inventory, we can expect software to support more aspects of cannabis operations, from content marketing to sales.
+As we move into the future of AI for cannabis, we can expect software to support more aspects of cannabis operations, from content marketing to sales.